Nystatin Oral SuspensionPronunciation

 Dermatologic: Rash, including urticaria has been reported rarely.
 Stevens-Johnson syndrome has been reported very rarely.

-Other: Tachycardia, bronchospasm, facial swelling, and nonspecific myalgia have also been rarely reported.
+Other: Tachycardia, bronchospasm, facial swelling, and nonspecific myalgia have also been reported.

 Nystatin Oral Suspension Dosage and Administration